-The efficiency of gas heaters has improved considerably over the years and today a typical gas pool heater is between 80% and 85% efficient (a good example is the Jandy Legacy heater).
+The efficiency of gas heaters has improved considerably over the years and today a typical gas pool heater is between 80% and 85% efficient.
 This means that this percentage of the energy consumed is transferred to the pool water.
 The remainder is lost in various ways, mainly through discharge into the atmosphere.

 However, much higher efficiencies are possible.
-The Jandy Hi-E2 has an amazing energy efficiency rating of 95% and you may wonder why all gas pool heaters cannot offer this level of performance.
+The Jandy Hi-E2 (now discontinued) was the first gas heater to offer an amazing energy efficiency rating of 95% and you may wonder why all gas pool heaters cannot offer this level of performance.

-Well there is a negative side to high efficiency gas heaters and this is reflected in the price of this Jandy model which is significantly higher than other similar models.
+Well there is a negative side to high efficiency gas heaters and this was reflected in the price of this Jandy model which was significantly higher than other gas heaters.

 At the 80-85% range the wasted energy actually provides a useful function and allows the heater to operate in a simple way.
 The products of combustion within the heater are principally carbon dioxide, carbon monoxide and water vapor and these must be discharged safely.
 The unused heat exits through the stack and in doing so provides lift for the waste gases and allows them to be efficiently discharged.